wazuh/wazuh-documentation/source/getting-started/use-cases/configuration-assessment.rst

 Interpreting SCA results
 ------------------------

 On the Wazuh dashboard, we select a policy to see the checks that we run on the endpoint.
 In the image below, you can see 182 checks were run against the Ubuntu 22.04 endpoint.
-Out of these, 63 passed and 98 failed, and 21 are not applicable to the endpoint.
+Out of these, 63 passed, 98 failed, and 21 are not applicable to the endpoint.
 It also shows a score of 39% which is calculated based on the number of tests passed.

 .. thumbnail:: /images/getting-started/use-cases/sca/cis-benchmark-ubuntu22-results.png
    :title: Results for CIS benchmark for Ubuntu 22.04 checks